 The Designated Safeguarding Lead undertakes effective Local Authority training (in addition to basic child protection training) and this is refreshed every two years.
 In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) using safeguarding briefings etc.

-The Headteacher, and all other staff and volunteers who work with children (including early years practitioners within any settings on the school site), undertake appropriate training which is regularly updated at least annually, (and more comprehensively, every three years in compliance with the Safeguarding Children Partnership protocol); and new staff and volunteers who work with children are made aware of the school’s arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education, the pupil behaviour policy and how to respond if children go missing).
-The Local Authority Induction leaflet, (“Safeguarding in Education Induction – Child Protection Information, Safer Working Practice”) will be used as part of this induction and Annex A from “Keeping children safe in education” September 2020 (revised Jan 2021) is provided to all staff working directly with children.
+The Headteacher, and all other staff and volunteers who work with children (including early years practitioners within any settings on the school site), undertake appropriate training which is regularly updated at least annually, (and more comprehensively, every three years in compliance with the Safeguarding Children Partnership protocol); and new staff and volunteers who work with children are made aware of the school’s arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education (or Annex A, if appropriate), the pupil behaviour policy, the staff behaviour policy (code of conduct), the role of the Designated Safeguarding Lead and how to respond to children who go missing from education).
+The Local Authority Induction leaflet, (“Safeguarding in Education Induction – Child Protection Information, Safer Working Practice”) will be used as part of this induction and Annex B from “Keeping children safe in education” 2021 is provided to all staff working directly with children.

 Any deficiencies or weaknesses brought to the attention of the Governing Body will be rectified without delay.

 The Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any safeguarding concerns or allegations of abuse made against the Headteacher, in liaison with the Local Authority Allegations Manager (LADO).
-[Please amend to reflect any alternative arrangements in Multi Academy Trusts or independent schools where the Headteacher is also the proprietor etc]

-Effective policies and procedures are in place and updated annually including a behaviour “code of conduct” for staff and volunteers - “Guidance for Safer Working Practice for those who work with children in education settings May 2019” (supplemented by the COVID-19 Addendum April 2020).
-Information is provided to the Local Authority (on behalf of the Safeguarding Children Partnership) through the Safeguarding Annual Return.
+Effective policies and procedures are in place and updated annually including a behaviour “code of conduct” for staff and volunteers - “Guidance for Safer Working Practice for those who work with children in education settings May 2019” (supplemented where necessary by the COVID-19 Addendum April 2020).
+Information is provided to the Local Authority (acting on behalf of the Safeguarding Children Partnership) through the Safeguarding Annual Return.

 There is an individual member of the Governing Body who will champion issues to do with safeguarding children and child protection within the school, liaise with the Designated Safeguarding Lead, and provide information and compliance/monitoring reports to the Governing Body.